flotools/flotools/README.md

 ## Uninstalling or reinstalling Flo Tools:

 The provided zip file contains both an installer and uninstaller for Flo Tools.
-If you need to reinstall Flo Tools for any reason, first run the uninstaller, and then run the installer.
+If  Flo Tools needs to be reinstalled for any reason, simply run the installer and follow the prompts to be guided through installation.
+All Flo Tools related macros will be automatically replaced with the ones within the installer.
+Be sure you have the latest version of the installer by downloading it from the Flo Tools website.

 To uninstall the Flo Tools scripts and associated plugin views, run the uninstaller application and follow the on-screen prompts to remove Flo Tools.

 Please backup any text files in the Plugin Views folder that you’d like to keep, as these will be permanently deleted during Flo Tools removal.